 What is matched betting?

-Matched betting is a simple betting technique that enables us to profit from bookmaker’s offers and incentives.
+Matched betting is a simple betting technique that enables us to profit from bookmaker’s offers.

-The gambling industry is a competitive marketplace and just like any retail business, bookmakers run offers in the hope of attracting new customers.
+The gambling industry is a competitive marketplace and just like any other business, bookmakers run offers in the hope of attracting new customers.

 For example, Coral are currently offering new customers £20.00 in free bets if we first bet £5.00.
 We can use matched betting to extract a guaranteed profit.

 There are two types of bet involved in matched betting: back bets and lay bets.

 A back bet is where we bet that something will happen, like betting that England will win the World Cup.
 We can place back bets at any bookmaker.